 -

-The Mykos Ecovillage is made possible through collaboration across disciplines and borders — combining biodesign, architectural innovation, material science, and cultural wisdom from Yunnan’s communities.
+The Mykos Ecovillage vision is made possible through collaboration across disciplines and borders — combining biodesign, architectural innovation, material science and cultural wisdom from Yunnan’s communities.

 -